-6.6.9 Flue Problem
+5.5.9 Flue Problem/Condensate Blockage

-When the normally-closed high exhaust back pressure switch opens, the NURO control will display 10013: "High Back Pressure Limit".
-This may be caused by an obstruction in the flue piping, an obstruction in the combustion air intake, or a blocked condensate system.
-When the blockage is removed, the boiler will automatically restart.
-If no blockage is found, it may be necessary to replace the high exhaust back pressure switch.
+When the normally-closed high exhaust back pressure switch opens, the NURO control will display 10249: "High Back Pressure In Stack or High Condensate Level".
+This may be caused by an obstruction in the flue piping or an obstruction in the combustion air intake.

+The same error is displayed for a blocked condensate system.
+This may indicate that the level of the condensate is above the probe in the condensate piping.
+When the blockage is removed and the condensate drains freely, the boiler will automatically restart.

+If no blockages are found, it may be necessary to replace either the high exhaust back pressure switch or the Condensate Blockage System.

-7 Parts/Technical Support
+Parts/Technical Support